nodejs/abi-stable-node/napi_basics.md

 - All N-API APIs generally return a status code of type `napi_status`.
 This status can be used to determine whether the API call succeeded or failed.
 - The actual value being returned by the API is returned in an out parameter.
-- All JavaScript objects are abstracted behind an opaque type named `napi_value`.
+- All JavaScript values are abstracted behind an opaque type named `napi_value`.
 - In case of an error status code, additional information can be obtained using `napi_get_last_error_info`